 - Required a written report on any deterioration and its causes

-Local Law 11 also requires that any SWARMP-designated buildings which are not fixed in a timely manner receive an adjusted designation of “unsafe.”
-Any required repairs must be completed within 30 days of the initial report, to then be followed by another inspection and report filing.
-The Department of Buildings (DOB) charges $265 for the initial report and an additional $100 for amended and subsequent reports.
+Local Law 11 also requires that any SWARMP-designated buildings that are not fixed promptly receive an adjusted designation of “unsafe.”
+Any needed repairs must be completed within 30 days of the initial Report, followed by another inspection and report filing.
+The Department of Buildings (DOB) charges $265 for the initial information and an additional $100 for amended and subsequent reports.

 The Facade Inspection Safety Program (FISP)

 The Façade Inspection Safety Program (FISP) oversees adherence to Local Law 11.
 Among the FISP requirements are: